Planting calendar

 Can I plant tomatoes directly in the ground in April in San Antonio?

-Yes, April is generally safe to plant tomatoes directly outdoors as frost risk is minimal and soil temperatures are warm enough.
+Yes, April is a good time to transplant tomato seedlings outdoors as the risk of frost is minimal and soil temperatures are warming.

 Next steps